 The company maps the designs for its new products and coordinates business and social partnerships from its original plant in Ivanka pri Nitre, located near the Western Slovakia city of Nitra.

-Lyra Chocolate’s cocoa beans come to Slovakia through partnerships with cocoa bean-growing experts and farmers in Ecuador and Colombia, where the chocolate company’s direct interaction with farmers has led to social projects in the harvesting regions.
+Lyra Chocolate’s cocoa beans come to Slovakia through partnerships with cocoa bean-growing experts CasaLuker and farmers in Ecuador and Colombia, where the chocolate company’s direct interaction with the farmers has led to social projects in harvesting regions.

 “We say we know the farmers.”
 Jaklovská said.
 “They are producing the cocoa beans for us.
 We have to know them, and they have to know us as well.”